 Auditors are regularly admitted students who enroll for informational instruction only and attend classes with the consent of the instructor.
 Auditors receive no credit, and they do not take course examinations.
 The extent of their classroom participation is at the instructor’s discretion.
 Auditors are not generally allowed in art studios, laboratory science, mathematics, elementary and intermediate Hawaiian and foreign languages, creative writing, English composition, physical education, speech and other performance courses, or in classes where they might displace credit students.
 Audit courses are entered on student transcripts with a grade of L and are subject to regular tuition and fee charges.
 Audit courses are not counted in determining a student’s enrollment status.

 Students who failed to register during the designated registration period may still register for credit during the first 10 calendar days of instruction (see the “Calendar”).
 There is a fee for late registration.

-Undergraduate students who request enrollment in 20 or more credit hours of work in any semester must obtain special approval from their college student academic services office and process their changes during the Change of Registration period after instruction begins.
-Students may not register for courses in Outreach College, for credit or audit, in excess of the maximum registration allowed by the college/school in which they are enrolled unless given permission for an overload by the college/school.
+Undergraduate and post-baccalaureate unclassified students who request enrollment in 20 or more credit hours of work in any semester must obtain special approval from their college student academic services office and process their changes during the Change of Registration period after instruction begins.
+Students may not register for courses in Outreach College, for credit or audit, in excess of the maximum registration allowed by the college or school in which they are enrolled unless given permission for an overload by the college or school.